 Confirmed Double Gameweek

-As they are confirmed you’ll be able to find them listed on our Fantasy Premier League Fixture Difficulty Matrix page.
+You can find all confirmed DGW fixtures on our Fantasy Premier League Fixture Difficulty Matrix page.

 Potential Double Gameweek